maireadmeagher/ICT-25/topic03-microsoft-excel/unit-3-labs-week-7/topic.md

-Exercises for Week  - More on Formatting and Formulas - Intro to Chart
+Exercises for Week 7 - More on Formatting and Formulas - Introduction  to Charts